jangleboom/RTKBaseManager/README.md

 The mklittlefs file in the root dir you have to [get](https://github.com/earlephilhower/mklittlefs/releases) depending on your OS.
 Or if you have Arduino IDE installed, you can borrow it from there.
 On macOS you can find it here: `~/Library/Arduino15/packages/esp32/tools/mklittlefs/3.0.0-gnu12-dc7f933/mklittlefs`.
-Help for setup the file system you will find [here] (https://randomnerdtutorials.com/esp8266-nodemcu-vs-code-platformio-littlefs/).
+Help for setup the file system you will find [here](https://randomnerdtutorials.com/esp8266-nodemcu-vs-code-platformio-littlefs/).
 This project was created on macOS (silicon).